sara-19992/Mastering-JavaScript-in-20-Days/Day15.md

 //A) undefined, ReferenceError

 //JS declarations are hoisting (move declaration to the top of the current scope, so can variable before declare it)
-//var can be used before it has been declared
+//var can be used before it has been declared hoisted and assign to undefined
-//let and const can't use before declared
+//let and const can't use before declared, let hoisted and uninitialized and const can't hoisted
 //first log undefined then hen reference error and stop executing
 ```
 ### 4.[Question 4](https://github.com/orjwan-alrajaby/gsg-QA-Nablus-training-2023/blob/main/learning-sprint-1/week3%20-%20deep-javascript-foundations-v3/day%202/tasks.md)